 “Newgrange is a large kidney shaped mound covering an area of over one acre, retained at the base by 97 kerbstones, some of which are richly decorated with megalithic art.
 The 19 metre long inner passage leads to a cruciform chamber with a corbelled roof.
 The amount of time and labour invested in construction of Newgrange suggests a well-organized society with specialised groups responsible for different aspects of construction.”

-At the edge lies some really interesting moulds, or stones.
+At the edge lies some really interesting molds, or stones.

 These are free to roam around in, so not sure of the age or what religious meaning it might be?

-You can see the coloured stonework – some as recreated years ago when they found the site.
+You can see the colored stonework – some as recreated years ago when they found the site.

 We leave here knowing there are more sites in the area to visit.
-But they are closed til after Easter – maybe we can return.
+But they are closed till after Easter – maybe we can return.